 Cornelia Long, chair of the Board of Trustees of the Museum of Fine Arts, Houston

-The new museum building will occupy a two-acre, museum-owned site currently being used as a parking lot.
-The property is adjacent to the Isamu Noguchi-designed Lillie and Hugh Roy Cullen Sculpture Garden and to the Glassell School of Art.
-It is across Bissonnet Street from the Audrey Jones Beck Building, designed by Rafael Moneo, and the Caroline Wiess Law Building, designed by Mies van der Rohe.
-In addition to being a home for art after 1900 from the MFAH permanent collection, the new building will include galleries for traveling exhibitions, educational facilities, a library and study/resource center, lecture halls, a theater and a restaurant.
+Each of the three firms will be asked to develop site-specific concepts for the new building, garage and integration of the surrounding buildings and public spaces.
+The new museum building will occupy a two-acre, museum-owned site now being used as a parking lot.
+The property is adjacent to the Isamu Noguchi-designed Lillie and Hugh Roy Cullen Sculpture Garden and to the Glassell School of Art, and is across the street from the Audrey Jones Beck Building, designed by Rafael Moneo, and the Caroline Wiess Law Building, designed by Mies van der Rohe.
+In addition to being a home for post-1900 art from the MFAH permanent collection, the new building is planned to include galleries for traveling exhibitions, educational facilities, a library and study/resource center, lecture halls, a theater and a restaurant.

 The concept proposals will be submitted in early 2012 and reviewed by the long-range planning committee.
 Said Cornelia Long, We are excited to see how the selected firms respond to our unique campus of distinguished buildings and gardens.